 It isn’t impossible to get a mortgage if you have a poor credit history.
 Some lenders offer specific products for people who have been rejected for mainstream mortgages.
 But before you opt for one of these products there are steps you can take to improve your chances of being approved for a cheaper mainstream mortgage.

 The first thing to do is stop.
 Numerous failed mortgage applications will damage your already poor credit history and reduce your chances of ever being approved.
 Also read our guide to what to do if your mortgage application is declined.

 Take a look at your credit report and check it for mistakes or inaccuracies.
 Then see the steps below for how you can improve your credit rating.

 Save up a bigger deposit.
 The smaller the mortgage and the smaller your loan-to-value, the lower risk you are, so more likely to be accepted.

 We would also recommend reading our guide on how to make a successful mortgage application.

 Once you think your rating is the best it can be, consider speaking to a mortgage broker.
 They will know which lenders are most likely to approve someone in your circumstances and can help you find and arrange a mortgage.
-With our partners at London and Country you can start the process of searching for mortgages online and/or speak to an adviser for fee-free expert advice today.

 How can I improve my bad credit rating?